KrevanDev/KrevanDev/README.md

-## My Story:
+## About Me:
-<p>I am a 36 year old US Army Veteran and Software Engineer.
-My development journey started with making video game addons and I've been working on continuing that journey ever since.
-After joining the military post 9/11, and spending time as a Correctional Officer, I decided to try my hand at software development.
-I completed a Full Stack Web Developer bootcamp in 2022, which helped me learn how to use a large variety of languages including HTML, CSS, JavaScript, Bootstrap, VueJS, NodeJS and C#.
-I also learned some backend database software such as MongoDB and MySQL.
-As of 2025 I am restarting my development journey with Python first.</p>
+<p>I am a 38 year old U.S. Army Veteran.
+I like to tinker and learn how things work.
+In 2022, I completed a Full Stack Web Developer bootcamp where I learned a variety of languages such as HTML, JS, and some C#.
+In 2026, I decided to try my hand again at software development, and will be working on some projects in my off time.
+Follow along with me.</p>

 ## Stuff to know about me:
 <ul>
   <li>I've contributed to open-source repositories for games like World of Warcraft and Rust.</li>
   <li>I have 14 years experience in military(8) and law enforcement(6) fields.</li>
-  <li>I am a huge hockey fan.
-San Jose Sharks, Seattle Kraken & Idaho Steelheads.</li>
+  <li>I am a hockey fan.
+San Jose Sharks & Seattle Kraken.</li>
   <li>I am a video game player.
 I love exploring strange new worlds.</li>
   <li>I love gaming LAN parties and conventions.</li>
 </ul>